Home buyer's Guide to Better Credit

-Most people assume that the home buying process starts with getting pre-approved for a loan or with choosing a real estate agent.
-The quality of your wallet starts the home buying process.
-To realize your goal of owning a home, you must consider your FICO score along with the type of loan for which you'll qualify in Newburgh.
+Choosing a lender isn't the first step in becoming a homeowner.
+The quality of your wallet begins the home buying process.
+To realize your goal of owning a home, you must consider your FICO score along with the type of lender for which you'll qualify in Newburgh, New York.

-A FICO score is a review of your years of credit history based on a model developed by Fair Isaac and Company.
-The score ranges from 300 to 850, with the majority of people traditionally having a score of 600.
-With the change in the economy, however, some people have seen their score lowered because of job loss, charged off credit card accounts, or credit card accounts that were closed because they don't carry a balance.
-Some of the factors in summing up your FICO score are:
+The Fair Isaac Company calculates your FICO score on the summary of your complete credit history.
+The score ranges from 300 to 850, with most people traditionally having a score of 650.
+With the change in the economy, however, some people have seen their score lowered after unemployment, charged off credit card accounts, or credit card accounts closed by the lender due to inactivity.
+Some of the factors in summing up your FICO score include:

 - Credit Inquiries — How many times has your credit history been accessed by someone other than you?

-- Types of Credit — Do you have a healthy mix of loans and credit cards?
+- Types of Credit — Do you have a healthy mix of credit cards and loans?

-Lenders want to ensure that giving you a loan is a safe move.
-Your FICO score gives lenders an insight into what type of borrower you'll be solely because of your credit history.
-Because of the shift in the economy, most home buyers should have scores in the range of 740 or higher to get a decent interest rate.
-You can get approved for a mortgage with a lower score, but the interest accrued in the long run could be more than double the amount of someone with a superior FICO score.
+Lenders want to make sure that allowing you a loan is a safe move.
+Your FICO score gives lenders an insight into what type of borrower you'd be solely because of your credit history.
+Because of the shift in the economy, most home buyers should have scores in the range of 700 or higher to get a decent interest rate.
+You can get approved for a mortgage loan with a lower score, but the interest accrued over the life of the loan could be more than double that of an individual having a near perfect credit score.

-We're used to working with all levels of credit scores.
+We're used to working with all levels of FICO scores.
 Contact us and we can help you get on the right track to the home of your dreams.

-There are strategies to increase your score.
-Building your FICO score takes time.
-It can be rare to make a significant change in your number with small changes, but your score can improve in a few years by monitoring your credit report and by wisely using credit.
+How do you get a better score?
+Improving your FICO score takes time.
+It can be difficult to make a significant change in your FICO score with small changes, but your score can improve in a year or two by monitoring your credit report and by wisely using credit.
 The best way to do this is to know your FICO score.
-You'll improve your credit score by using these tips:
+You'll improve your credit score by using these helpful hints:

 - Don't let your cards get dusty.
 Whether you're just getting started with credit, or if you've got older cards, use your cards to make sure your accounts stay active.
-But, be sure to pay them off in no more than two or three payments.
+But, pay them off in one or two payments.

-- Pay on time.
-Late payments kill your credit history.
+- Stay on top of payments.
+Your FICO score plummets with every account that goes to collections.
 It's one of the reasons people who have recently been unemployed see the biggest hit in their credit score.
-Yes, it takes longer to build up your credit with payment history, but it's the surest way to show that you're able to make payments to a lender.
+Yes, it takes longer to rebuild your credit with payment history, but it's the most reliable way to show that you're able to make payments to a lender.

 - Correct your credit report.
-If you discover mistakes on your credit report, contact the bureau requesting that the item be removed.
-If you have a common name or the same name as a family member, you'll want to give extra care to make sure the activity reported is correct.
+If you find incorrect items on your credit report, write to the bureau asking that the item be removed.
+If you have a common name or the same name as a family member, you'll want to pay extra attention to make sure the activity reported is correct.

-Knowing the ways you can improve your credit score, you're one step closer to becoming a homeowner.
-Remember that when you're ready to apply for a loan to purchase a house, you'll want to keep your credit inquiries within a two-week window to avoid adverse effects on your credit score.
-With the help of Countryman Real Estate Associates, the loan process is sure to go more smoothly so you, too, can achieve home ownership.
+Knowing the methods you can use to raise your FICO score, you're one step closer to becoming a homeowner.
+Keep in mind that when it's time to apply for a loan to purchase a house, you'll want to keep your credit inquiries within a two-week window to avoid damaging your credit score.
+With the help of Countryman Real Estate Associates, the loan application process is sure to go more smoothly so you, too, can become a homeowner.